 Roll Out: This is an effective way of relaxing the muscles and tissues in your feet.
 It helps to improve mobility and reduce the level of inflammation caused during exercise.
 To do this exercise, roll the sole of your feet on a lacrosse ball.
 Do this slowly and for up to 5 minutes per foot.

 Stretching: Stretching is another productive activity that can help exercise the secondary muscles.
-When you stretch, your muscles get to relax correctly, and this helps avoid quick tiredness and weakness when working out the bigger muscles.
+When you stretch, your muscles relax correctly, which helps avoid quick tiredness and weakness when working out the bigger muscles.

 The final word on how to exercise the secondary muscles that support your legs